-Here are the most common ways you can ruin a non-stick pan or skillet if proper care and maintenance aren't applied.
+We listed the most common ways you can ruin a non-stick pan or skillet if proper care and maintenance aren't applied.
 Protect your non-stick cookware or bakeware investment by avoiding these mistakes and you will enjoy your non-stick pots and pans for many years.

 Understand that nonstick pans do not last forever, as you would expect from quality stainless steel.
 Even with the best of care, they tend to have a shorter lifespan.